arh-eu/gds-java-sdk/README.md

  - `sendAttachmentRequest4(String request);`

-If any of the values passed to these methods violate the rules of the specified message (ie. if you create your own header, and set the `isFragmented` flag to `true`, but leave the `firstFragment` as `null`), the `MessageManager`, and therefore the `send..()` will throw a (checked) `ValidationException`.
+If any of the values passed to these methods violate the rules of the specified message (i.e. if you create your own header, and set the `isFragmented` flag to `true`, but leave the `firstFragment` as `null`), the `MessageManager`, and therefore the `send..()` will throw a (checked) `ValidationException`.

 As the messages are serialized into `MessagePack` packets, it is possible that something fails while the message is serialized (which is invoked automatically upon construction).
-Therefore an `IOException` can also raise during creation.
+Therefore, an `IOException` can also raise during creation.

 This means that this code can raise these exceptions without sending anything while trying to create the messages: